kwasielewska/PerQoDA/README.md

 ## Description

 The PerQoDA software is designed to test the quality of a dataset using permutation testing.
-The method is based on the network clssification problem and requires labeled dataset.
+The method is based on the network classification problem and requires a labeled dataset.

-You can use different ML supervised techniques and performance metrics.
+You can use a variety of supervised ML techniques and performance metrics.

 ### Output examples